rsx-electrical/basicsKiCAD/Onboarding.md

 </div>

-- Ohhh no, some errors seem to have occured, if you look carefully there are no drivers to our power pins.
+- Ohhh no, some errors seem to have occurred, if you look carefully there are no drivers to our power pins.
 What this means is that the ERC is freaking out because there is no way for our LED to be powered--there's no external power source connected to our PCB!
 - To fix this error click on the power symbol icon (figure 8), and find the symbol **PWR_FLAG**

 <div align="center">